hi-i-am-ana/Pathe-Gaumont_movie-platform/README.md

 To develop a

 ## Motivation
-This is a student project that is a part of the 3 month web development course organised by [Incode Academy](https://www.inco.org.au/incode)
+This is a student project that is a part of the 3 month web development course organised by [Inco Academy](https://www.inco.org.au/incode)

 ## Demo
 ![Demo]